wandb/docs/docs/guides/launch/setup_launch_kubernetes.md

 ## Configure a launch agent for Kubernetes
-Create a YAML configuration file for the agent you will deploy.
+Create and configure a YAML configuration file for the launch agent.
 The config should contain, at a minimum your W&B entity and a list of all queues to poll:

 ```yaml title="~/.config/wandb/launch-config.yaml"
 entity: <your-entity>
 queues: [ <your-queue> ]
 ```

-For example, the following the following code snippet shows an example `launch-config.yaml` file with optional metadata and max number of concurrent runs to perform (`max_jobs`):
+For example, the following code snippet shows an example `launch-config.yaml` file with optional metadata and max number of concurrent runs to perform (`max_jobs`):

 ```yaml title="~/.config/wandb/launch-config.yaml"
 metadata: